ssbc/ssb-subset-replication-spec/README.md

 you don't have any messages in the set.
 Because of this, the protocol can be a lot simplier by just specifying the root you are interested in.
 New messages in the tangle will be get replicated using the frontier synchonization the same way as say new contact messages.

-Furthermore it would be possible to use the same method even if you had some of the messages of a tangle by doing a local comparison.
+If only messages within a certain number of hops is needed, the results can be filtered locally.
+The same way that it is possible to use the same method even if you had some of the messages of a tangle by doing a local comparison and filtering based on existing messages.

 [JITDB]: https://github.com/arj03/jitdb
 [ssb-observable]: https://github.com/arj03/ssb-observables